nssriraam/rika/README.md

 - **Permanent Active Listening** — Rika automatically unlocks her ears the moment she boots up and speaks her greeting.
 She will actively listen for voice commands indefinitely without ever dropping to standby, maintaining near-zero CPU overhead until you speak.
 (Optional: Say *"Rika"* or press `F8` to manually wake her from an explicit sleep state).
 - **Sub-300ms Response Latency** — By combining Groq's LPU inference architecture with local Kokoro ONNX voice synthesis, Rika's voice-to-response pipeline operates under 300 milliseconds.
 She feels like a real person on the other end of a conversation — not a tool processing a request.
 - **Full-Duplex Interruption** — A dedicated audio thread runs continuously during playback, calibrating against Rika's own speaker output to establish a dynamic silence baseline.
-The moment human voice energy exceeds that threshold, playback stops within 10 milliseconds — mid-syllable if necessary.
+The moment human voice energy exceeds that threshold, playback stops instantly — mid-syllable if necessary.
 No awkward overlap.
 No waiting for her to finish.
 - **Dynamic Listening Intelligence** — When Rika asks you a question, she automatically gives you more time to think before assuming you're done speaking.
 When she gives you an answer, she returns to a natural, responsive pace.
 - **Speaker Bleed Filtering** — Her Voice Activity Detection system actively calibrates against her own speaker output, preventing false triggers from her own voice coming through the microphone.
 - **Natural TTS with Emotional Range** — Rika features a dynamic, emotionally aware voice engine.
 She autonomously scales her physical speaking speed, volume, and sentence pacing in real-time based on her current emotional state and the context of the conversation.